 NOTE: The boundary of a surface is the set of oriented, closed curves that delineate the limits of the surface.

-Tiling Scheme

-A discrete grid coverage that is used to partition data into discrete edge matched sets called tiles.

 Uncertainty

 The interval (about a given value) that will contain the true value of the measurement at a specific confidence level.